-In this article, you will learn the 4 best power banks for backpacking and prepping.
+In this article, you will learn the four best power banks for backpacking and prepping.

 You’ll undoubtedly need some power throughout your backpacking trip, whether it’s for your phone, GPS tracker, camera, or lights.